 The Dr. Robert Bree Collaborative was established in 2011 to provide a forum in which public and private health care stakeholders can work together to improve quality, health outcomes, and cost-effectiveness of care in Washington State.
-Variation in prostate cancer screening with the prostate specific antigen (PSA) test and high rates of PSA testing that may expose men to increased risk of harm, lower quality of life, and undue cost was identified by the Bree Collaborative as a priority area for improvement and the Collaborative elected to form a workgroup to address this issue.
+Variation in prostate cancer screening with the prostate specific antigen (PSA) test and high rates of PSA testing that may expose men to increased risk of harm, lower quality of life, and undue cost were identified by the Bree Collaborative as a priority area for improvement and the Collaborative elected to form a workgroup to address this issue.
 The workgroup met from March 2015 to November 2015 to develop the following recommendations.

 Prostate cancer is the most common type of cancer diagnosed among men.
 The PSA test is commonly used to screen men for prostate cancer.
-However, evidence conflicts as to whether the PSA test when used for prostate cancer screening has been associated with reductions in prostate cancer mortality, and if present, absolute risk reduction is small.
-The potential for overtreatment is high and the majority of harms from prostate cancer screening occur due to psychological consequences of a positive test, in those that do have a positive test, harms from biopsy, and in those that have a positive biopsy, harms from the treatment itself.
-Prostatectomy and radiation are common forms of treatment in the United States, resulting in serious complications (e.g., heart attack, stroke, impotence, urinary incontinence).
+However, evidence conflicts as to whether the PSA test when used for prostate cancer screening reduces prostate cancer mortality.
+If present, absolute risk reduction is small.
+Overdiagnosis (diagnosis of disease that would not cause symptoms in a patient's lifetime) and the potential for overtreatment is high.
+The majority of harms from prostate cancer screening occur due to psychological consequences of a positive test, harms from biopsy in those who do have a positive test, and harms from the treatment itself.
+Prostatectomy and radiation are common forms of treatment in the United States, potentially resulting in serious complications (e.g., heart attack, stroke, impotence, urinary incontinence).

 Guidelines on using the PSA test for routine prostate cancer screening differ on whether health care providers should initiate a discussion about PSA testing with all men in an appropriate age range (e.g., 55-69) and risk category or discuss screening only at the patient's request.
-Most guidelines recommend shared decision making prior to a PSA test.
-Despite these recommendations and those of others discussed previously, use of a shared decision-making process is uncommon and variable and many men given the test are not informed of the potential harms, benefits, and scientific uncertainty.
+Most guidelines recommend a shared decision-making process or detailed patient-provider conversation prior to a PSA test.
+Despite these recommendations and those of others discussed previously, use of a comprehensive shared decision-making discussion including harms, benefits, and scientific uncertainty is often lacking.

-The Bree Collaborative recommends against routine screening with PSA testing for average risk men 70 years and older, under 55 years old, who have significant co-morbid conditions, or with a life expectancy less than 10 years.
+The Bree Collaborative recommends against routine screening with PSA testing for average risk men 70 years and older, men under 55 years old, and men who have significant co-morbid conditions or who have a life expectancy of less than 10 years.
 All men should be evaluated by their provider for family history and factors that may elevate the risk of prostate cancer (e.g., first or second degree relative with a prostate or breast cancer diagnosis, race).
 Primary care clinicians should review evidence regarding PSA testing for prostate cancer screening.
 The shared decision making process should be formalized and documented in the patient's medical record.
-The patient decision aids used in the shared decision-making process should be certified by Washington State when available.
+The patient decision aids used in the shared decision-making process should strive to be those certified by Washington State when available.
 For primary care clinicians, we recommend two possible pathways depending on the physician's interpretation of the evidence.
-Clinicians who believe there is overall benefit from screening PSA testing should order this test for average risk men between 55-69 years old only after a formal and documented shared decision-making process.
-Clinicians who believe there is overall harm from screening PSA testing may initiate testing of average-risk men aged 55-69 at the request of the patient after a formal and documented shared decision-making process.
-Only men who express a definite preference for screening after discussing the advantages, disadvantages, and scientific uncertainty should have PSA testing.
+Clinicians who believe there is overall benefit from screening with PSA testing should engage in a formal and documented shared decision-making process prior to ordering this test for average risk men between 55-69 years old.
+Clinicians who believe there is overall harm from screening with PSA testing should not initiate testing but should engage average-risk men aged 55-69 in a formal and documented shared decision making process prior to testing if the patient requests a PSA test.